dialogic-godot/dialogic/README.md

     - New `Change Scene` event.
 You can change the current Scene to whatever `.tscn` you pick.
 This will happen instantly, but in the future I'll add some transition effects so it is not that abrupt.
     - New `Wait Seconds` event.
 This will hide the dialog and wait X seconds until continuing with the rest of the timeline.
     - Re-adding the `End Branch` event.
+    - Renamed the `Copy Timeline ID` right click menu option to `Copy Timeline Name` since you now have to use that to set the current timeline from code instead of the ID.
   - New `Dialogic` class.
 With this new class you can add dialogs from code easily:
     ```
     var new_dialog = Dialogic.start('Your Timeline Name Here')